ResidentMario/subway-explorer-api/README.md

 Replacing the name with the name of the running image (discoverable via `docker ps`).

 This Docker container does not come with a database attached, so the API can't do anything useful right off the bat.
-To make it do something useful you can mount the database you created as a volume using Docker controls, or rely on linkage tooling in a cluster manager like Kubernetes (which is what I plan to did).
+To make it do something useful you can mount the database you created as a volume using Docker controls, or rely on similar tools in a container management platform like Kubernetes.